cncf/wg-serverless/whitepapers/serverless-overview/README.md

 4. The result of the function could be a trigger of another function

-5. N events (in and/or) triggers m functions, i.e. an event-function interleaved workflow, eg. event1 triggers function1, completion of function1 together with event2 and event 3 trigger function2, then different result of function2 triggers branching to function3 or function4.
+5. N events (in and/or) triggers m functions, i.e. an event-function interleaved workflow, e.g. event1 triggers function1, completion of function1 together with event2 and event 3 trigger function2, then different result of function2 triggers branching to function3 or function4.

 A user needs a way to specify their serverless use case or workflow.
 For example, one use case could be "do face recognition on a photo when a photo is uploaded onto the cloud storage (photo storage event happens)."
 Another IoT use case could be “do motion analysis” when a motion detection event is received, then depending on the result of the analysis function, either “trigger the house alarm plus call to the police department” or just “send the motion image to the house owner.”
 Refer to the use cases section for more detailed information.

-AWS provides "step function" primitives (state machine based primitives) for the user to specify its workflow, but Step Functions does not allow specification of what event/events will trigger what functions in the workflow.
+AWS provides "step function" primitives (state machine-based primitives) for the user to specify its workflow, but Step Functions does not allow specification of what event/events will trigger what functions in the workflow.
 Please refer to [https://aws.amazon.com/step-functions/](https://aws.amazon.com/step-functions/).

 The following graph is an example of a user’s workflow that involves events and functions.
 Using such a function graph, the user can easily specify the interaction between events and functions as well as how information can be passed between functions in the workflow.